NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 * Create database ref from path

   Get a reference to a specific node in your database.
-Path can be a name or an actual path seperated by **/**.
+Path can be a name or an actual path separated by **/**.

 * Root